-Overall, the <NAME> County partially met expectations in this area.
-Program objectives documented in the County's Operations Plan and Technology Plan align with the strategic plan and are clearly stated.
+Overall, the <NAME> County School District partially met expectations in this area.
+Program objectives documented in the school district's Operations Plan and Technology Plan align with the strategic plan and are clearly stated.
 However, the goals and objectives are not measurable, and, as a result, it is unclear whether they can be achieved within budget.
-Although the County maintains various project status reports and uses the performance measures compiled by <X> the County did not provide a standard management report by project, which demonstrates that cost and timing variances are monitored and reported.
+Although the school district maintains various project status reports and uses the performance measures compiled by <X> the school district did not provide a standard management report by project, which demonstrates that cost and timing monitored variances are and reported.
 Comprehensive administrative procedures are not developed to document processes and relevant checklists and required reports to enhance the internal control environment.
 In addition, the purchasing director reports to the executive director of Facilities Planning.
 In most organizations, the purchasing function reports within the chief financial officer's organizational unit.